teociaps/SwaggerUI.Themes/README.md

 > [!NOTE]
 > Custom styles that inherit from the `ModernStyle` class include additional JavaScript.
-> This is not the case for inline styles or those applied directly from assemblies.
+> This doesn't apply to styles that inherit from `NoJsModernStyle`, inline styles, or those applied directly from assemblies.

 ## Contributing